itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/07_test_data_prediction_and_submission_.md

 ## Step-by-Step: Predicting on Test Data

 Let's walk through the process with code.
-We'll assume you have your `model` (the best version after training) and `tokenizer` loaded from previous Steps.
+We have our `model` (the best version after training) and `tokenizer` loaded from previous Steps.

 ### 7.1 Loading the Test Data